-You will have a graded homework assignment assigned each day and due by the start of our next class.
-Submit your homework as a PDF file using the link on our Inquire page or hand it in on paper before class starts.
+You will have a graded homework assignment due by 10:10 am each Tuesday and Thursday.
+Submit your homework as a PDF or Word file using the link on our Inquire page.
+(There are several apps which allow you to scan to PDF using your phone.)
 Late homework will not be accepted.
 I am happy to help with these problems, but you may not work on them with anyone else.